 We talked to you about the R22 phase out earlier this year, and creation of R22 refrigerant has already dropped by 90%.
 By 2020, production will be discontinued.
-Homeowners, as a result, face the decision of whether to repair or to replace a system using R22 refrigerant from both a budget and environmental perspective.
+Homeowners, as a result, face the challenge of whether to repair or to replace a system using R22 refrigerant from both a budget and environmental perspective.

 The R22 phase out has added new factors to consider if you are thinking about repairing or replacing your air conditioning system.
-For instance, some refrigerant producers are selling less expensive alternatives to R22, often described as “drop-in” replacement refrigerant, but those alternatives are cheaper only in the short run.
+For instance, some refrigerant producers are selling less expensive alternatives to R22, often described as “drop-in” replacement refrigerant, but those substitutes are cheaper only in the short run.

 New A/C systems use the more environmentally friendly R410A refrigerant, a different refrigerant that cannot be mixed or used in an existing A/C system or heat pump designed for R22.
-Currently, reclamation and recycling of R22 is expected to be sufficient for existing systems, albeit at a much higher cost, providing time to upgrade equipment before the phase-out period.
+Currently, reclamation and recycling of R22 is expected to be sufficient for existing systems, though at a much higher cost, providing time to upgrade equipment before the phase-out period.